jdoleary/Spellmasons/TasksCurrent.md

 ## Bugs
 - Fix sometimes Game.playerTurnIndex is out of sync
   - this caused the game to desync golem movement (replays'desync1' and 'desync2')
+  - a clue: window.game was unset for the client that was out of sync
 - Loading

 - Sometimes one player gets to move and then it goes directly to NPC instead of letting the other player move